Ephibbs/PanoMarket/README.md

-# Panomarket
+# Pano

-The open-source centralized exchange for anything.
+We all hear about decentralized crypto and NFTs, but nearly everyone interfaces with them through centralized exchanges (i.e. coinbase, binance, etc).
+Also they are limited to crypto assets.
+Pano is a centralized serverless exchange infrastructure built on top of Cloudflare that allows creating auto-scalable clusters of trading markets for anything.
+Built on Cloudflare's edge infrastructure, it provides global scalability and low-latency trading capabilities of up to ~100 orders/second for any asset pair.

 ## Overview

-Panomarket is a serverless exchange platform infrastructure built on top of Cloudflare that allows creating auto-scalable clusters of trading markets for any asset.
-Built on Cloudflare's edge infrastructure, it provides global scalability and ultra-low latency trading capabilities.
+Pano Market is a serverless exchange platform infrastructure built on top of Cloudflare that allows creating auto-scalable clusters of trading markets for any asset.
+Built on Cloudflare's edge infrastructure, it provides global scalability and low-latency trading capabilities.

 ## Features

 - **Create Markets for Anything**: Anyone can create and operate markets for any asset pair
 - **Global Scalability**: Leveraging Cloudflare's global network for worldwide accessibility
-- **Ultra-Low Latency**: Built for high-performance trading with minimal delay
+- **Low Latency**: Built for high-performance trading with minimal delay
 - **Serverless Architecture**: No servers to maintain, scale automatically with demand
 - **Complete Customizability**: Adapt and extend to meet specific market requirements
-- **High Throughput**: Handle up to 100 orders/second for any asset pair
+- **High Throughput**: Handle up to ~100 orders/second for any asset pair
 - **Isolated Markets**: Each market runs in its own Durable Object for data consistency and reliability

 ## Technology Stack